beardog108/firefox-privacy-addons/README.md

 This is a curated list of Firefox security/privacy addons & tweaks.

+## NOTICE: Stuff has changed in the past year a good bit.
+I need to update this to reflect current addons & Firefox version.

 ## Adblockers

 While many other addons listed here may have the consequence of blocking ads, these addon's primary purpose is to defeat online advertising.